-It is the school's responsibility, however, to ensure that the security and well-being of its students is uncompromised at all times whilst on the school site, during normal school hours and after school hours.
+It is the school's responsibility, however, to ensure that the security and well-being of its students is always uncompromised whilst on the school site, during normal school hours and after school hours.
 The school is equally responsible to the whole school community for ensuring that visitors comply with the guidelines herein.